ImagicalMine/ImagicalMine/README.md

 **If you are a MCPE server hosting provider and you support ImagicalMine as a version available for download and to use as part of your service, contact us and we'll happily add your business to the list.**

-## What third-party libraries or protocols did ImagicalMine use?
+## What third-party libraries or protocols does ImagicalMine use?

 Here's the complete list:
 * __[PHP Sockets](http://php.net/manual/en/book.sockets.php)__